shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Brampton Hotels:

-If you decided to stay in Brampton on Sunday night, here is a list of hotels near the Gurdwara and Reception hall
+Here is a list of hotels near the Gurdwara and Reception hall

   * Hampton Inn by Hilton – 8710 The Gore Road
   * Holiday Inn Express Hotels – 10 Nevets Road